retroryan/real_estate_ai_search/MORE.md

 * if hasattr should never be used
 * If it doesn't work don't hack and mock.
 Fix the core issue
 * If there is questions please ask me!!!
+* NO OVER-ENGINEERING: This is a high-quality demo, not production - keep it simple
+* ARCHIVE ELASTICSEARCH REMOVED: The archive writer path has been eliminated

 ## Executive Summary

 The Elasticsearch integration is architecturally complete but data loading is failing due to field mapping mismatches between the data pipeline output and search pipeline expectations.
-Currently, only neighborhoods (21 documents) are successfully indexed with embeddings, while properties (0 documents) and Wikipedia articles (0 documents) fail to index due to simple field naming and requirement issues.
+The current implementation violates Spark best practices by using JSON-based field mapping and collecting DataFrames to driver memory.

-## Critical Architecture Discovery: Dual Elasticsearch Paths
+## Critical Architecture Discovery: Simplified Data Paths

-After deep analysis of the pipeline fork implementation, there are **TWO completely independent Elasticsearch writing paths** that run in parallel:
+After deep analysis of the pipeline fork implementation, there are **TWO independent data processing paths**:

-### Path 1: Archive Elasticsearch Writer (WORKING)
-- Location: `data_pipeline/writers/archive_elasticsearch/`
-- Function: Direct DataFrame-to-Elasticsearch writing using Spark connector
-- Status: **Successfully writes data** (neighborhoods indexed correctly)
-- Trigger: When "elasticsearch" is in output.enabled_destinations
-- Independence: Completely separate from Neo4j and search pipeline

-### Path 2: Search Pipeline (FAILING)
+### Path 1: Search Pipeline (NEEDS FIXING)
 - Location: `search_pipeline/`
 - Function: Transforms DataFrames → Documents → Elasticsearch
 - Status: **Fails at document building stage**
-- Trigger: When fork detects "elasticsearch" destination
+- Trigger: When "elasticsearch" is in output.enabled_destinations
-- Independence: Completely separate from Neo4j and archive writer
+- Independence: Completely separate from Neo4j
+- **Note**: Archive Elasticsearch writer has been removed - search pipeline is the only ES path

-### Neo4j Path (UNAFFECTED)
+### Path 2: Neo4j Path (UNAFFECTED)
 - Location: Graph path in pipeline fork
 - Function: Entity extraction and graph building
 - Status: Working correctly
 - Trigger: When "neo4j" is in output.enabled_destinations
-- Independence: **Completely isolated from both Elasticsearch paths**
+- Independence: **Completely isolated from search pipeline**

 ## Current State Analysis